Neurologic Music Therapy

 Neurologic Music Therapy is a specific strand of music therapy and is the therapeutic application of music to cognitive, affective, sensory, language and motor impairments due to disease or injury to the human nervous system.
 The neuroscience evidence-based treatment model focuses specifically on music and rhythm's physical effect on the brain and brain connections (neuropathways) through specific research-based techniques.

 Therapeutic goals and interventions address the rehabilitation, development, and maintenance of functional behaviours.
 The techniques used are categorised into three domains: sensorimotor training, speech and language training, and cognitive training, addressing specific goal areas and impairments in each domain.
-Each technique is evidence based and standardised and provides a specific intervention that is individualised for each person according to their ability and needs.
+Each technique is evidence-based and standardised and provides a specific intervention that is individualised for each person according to their ability and needs.

 Neurologic Music Therapy is endorsed by the World Federation of Neurological Rehabilitation, the European Federation of Neurorehabilitation Societies and the International Society for Clinical Neuro-musicology.